OthankQ/100-days-of-code/r1-log.md

 ### R1D71
 Just managed to finish lecture #192 today.
 Props and state is not easy to wrap my head around.
 I 'kind of' get it, but not too confident.

+### R1D72
+Listening and coding along to @tylermcginnis React.js Bootcamp lecture on Youtube.
+Really love how he breaks down React into smallest as possible concept to explain how the framework works.